Minor in Information Systems

 *At least 9 hours of courses in the minor, including all 300 level courses, must be completed at the University of South Alabama.

 |Senior Instructor, Information Technology Degree Program Coordinator, and Department Chair||Mrs. Angela M. Clark|

-Computer-based information systems have become a critical part of products, services, and management of organizations.
-The Information Systems discipline centers on the development of systems that will improve the performance of people in organizations.
-Information systems are vital to problem identification, analysis, and decision making at all levels of management.
-Information Systems professionals must analyze the evolving role of information and organizational processes.
-Their work includes the design, implementation and maintenance of the information systems that form the backbone of today's global economy.
-Information Systems professionals distinguish themselves by integrating technology into business.
-Information Systems graduates pursue professional careers as application developers, database analysts, business analysts and into managerial positions.
-The combination of business, technical, and interpersonal skills are what recruiters demand of Information Systems professionals.
+The Information Systems (IS) discipline centers on the development of systems that will improve the performance of people in organizations.
+Information Systems professionals design, implement, and maintain the information systems that form the backbone of today's global economy.
+Information Systems graduates pursue professional careers as application developers, database analysts, systems analysts, IS project managers and directors.
+The combination of business, technical, and interpersonal skills are what recruiters seek in IS graduates.

 Technology is revolutionizing the way that healthcare is delivered both in the United States and around the world.
 The Health Informatics discipline focuses on improving patient care and outcomes through the use of information systems.
 Health Informaticists accomplish this in three main ways: supporting the healthcare provider, improving the efficiency and effectiveness of the healthcare organization, and empowering the patient to be more involved in their own care.
 Health Informatics graduates pursue professional careers with hospitals, large clinics, healthcare software vendors, and various state and federal agencies.
 The combination of healthcare, technical, and interpersonal skills allow HI graduates to enter these organizations and be productive immediately without the additional training that other traditional technologists may require.
 Health Informatics is a rapidly growing field that provides graduates who save lives and impact society through the use of technology.